web-auth/doc/the-webauthn-server/the-symfony-way/firewall.md

 Prior to the registration of a user and its authenticator, you must get a PublicKey Credential Creation Options object.
 To do so, send a POST request to `/register/options`.

-The body of this request is a JSON object that must contain `username` and `displayName` members with the username of the user being registered and the name displayed in the application.
+The body of this request is a JSON object that must contain `username` and `displayName` fields with the username of the user being registered and the name displayed in the application.

 {% hint style="warning" %}
 It is mandatory to set the Content-Type header to `application/json`.